 We arrived in Cambodia having heard story after story of people being mugged, people having their bags slashed from their shoulders by passing motorcyclists, people having everything taken from them during a tuk tuk ride.
 One girl we met had her bags stolen TWICE.

-So when the morning bus was fully booked and we had to book the lunchtime one which would get in to Phnom Penh in the evening, we were more than a little apprehensive.
-To make things worse, we waited for hours at the car ferry crossing, and then 10 minutes outside the city we broke down outside a Cambodian wedding – which I was tempted to crash!
+So when the morning bus was fully booked and we had to book the lunchtime one which would get in to Phnom Penh in the dark, we were more than a little apprehensive.
+To make things worse, we waited for hours at the car ferry crossing, and then 10 minutes outside the city we broke down outside a Cambodian wedding – which I’m not going to lie, I was tempted to crash!

-Finally at 8pm we rocked up somewhere in the Cambodia capital, and thankfully we had just seen the road our hostel was on.
-As we stepped off the bus we were hounded by tuk tuks, to which we told them where we were going and they laughed and sent us on our way.
+Finally at 8pm we rocked up somewhere in the Cambodian capital, and thankfully we had just passed the road our hostel was on.
+As we stepped off the bus we were hounded by tuk tuks, but when we told them where we were going they laughed and sent us on our way.
 Phew.

 And so began some great nights after very heart-wrenching and difficult days.